lzanini/mdbook-katex/README.md

-All equations are converted to html when the book is compiled, which allows for faster page rendering.
+All KaTex equations are converted to html when the book is compiled, which allows for faster page rendering.

 # Basic Usage